grad-caucus/grad-caucus.github.io/launch-event.md

 # GRAD Caucus Launch Event

 The launch reception will be on July 13th, 2022 from 3pm to 5pm at Banquet Room 2060 in the [Rayburn House Office Building](https://goo.gl/maps/aM972iwiLaS4fxi56).
 Food and drinks will be provided.
-Check back for more details on location, agenda, and more.
+All members of Congress and their staffers are welcome.
+If you are not in these categories, but interested in attending, please reach out to [grad-caucus-contact@mit.edu](mailto:grad-caucus-contact@mit.edu)

 ## Attire